Lat 15° 53' 40N Long 120° 37' 58E Located in the south of Pangasinan, along the MacArthur Highway.

 Unknown Soldier's Shrine

 Located in the center of town, this monument had fallen into disrepair.
 In June 2005, the monument was rehabilitated and rededicated by Mayor Revita and funds from Rosales Association of Southern California.
-Its memorial plaque reads: "In Memory of the valiant and noble heroes who courageously fought and offered their lives for us to be free"
+The plaque reads: "In Memory of the valiant and noble heroes who courageously fought and offered their lives for us to be free"